dannsam/xenko-docs/manual/graphics/01-NEW-pages/skybox.md

 > [!Note]
 > Currently, you cannot convert `.jpg` or other images to cubemap directly in Game Studio.
 The feature will be added in a future release.

-You can use external software to create a cubemap out of separate images, for instance:
+Use external software to create a cubemap out of separate images, for instance:

 * [Nvidia conversion tool](https://developer.nvidia.com/nvidia-texture-tools-adobe-photoshop).
 * [ATI conversion tool](http://developer.amd.com/tools-and-sdks/archive/games-cgi/cubemapgen).

-You will require six images for each face of the cubemap.
+You will need six images for each face of the cubemap.
-Use the above-mentioned or similar tools to combine separate images into a proper `.dds` skybox texture.
+Use the above-mentioned or similar tools to combine these separate images into a proper `.dds` skybox texture.

 > [!Warning]
 > Currently, Xenko doesn't support spherical and hemispherical skydomes.
 Please, use cube-shaped skyboxes only.